 Volunteers play a pivotal role with the daily operations of the Land Trust.
 In fact, over 250 individuals donate over 2,000 hours annually to lead field trips, monitor properties, steward and maintain preserves and raise funds.
 For most committees there are no specific skills needed other than enthusiasm for learning what we do.
 Check our volunteer needs below and let us know where you would like to help out.

 Field Trip Committee

-Every year, the Field Trip Committee leads 42 hikes throughout Napa County.
+Every year, the Field Trip Committee leads over 40 hikes throughout Napa County.
 Leaders of all ability levels are needed to help lead hikes.
 No prior knowledge of hiking areas is necessary – just a love of the outdoors and hiking.
-For more information contact Committee Chair Chip Bouril or Land Project Manager Lena Pollastro.
+For more information contact Committee Chair Chip Bouril or Land Programs Manager Lena Pollastro.